-An Employee is entitled to 10 days per year of service paid Personal Need Leave for any genuine purpose relating to his/her sickness, ill-health and its prevention, domestic caring responsibilities, the serious illness or death of someone close to the Employee or for any other reason of a genuine personal nature.
+A full time Employee is entitled to 85 hours per year of service of paid Personal Need Leave for any genuine purpose relating to his/her sickness, ill-health and its prevention, domestic caring responsibilities, the serious illness or death of someone close to the Employee or for any other reason of a genuine personal nature.
 The intention of this leave is to allow for leave when personal circumstances arise that are of an urgent nature.